 Within the English curriculum, children have regular dedicated time to be taught spelling, punctuation and grammar rules (SPAG).
 As well as regular handwriting sessions, which enhance children’s ability to produce ‘published’ pieces of writing.

-For more information about the teaching and learning of English, please contact our English Leader, Miss Goodchild (Husthwaite) / Mrs Wells (Sessay), via the School Office.
+For more information about the teaching and learning of English, please contact our English Leader, Miss Goodchild (Husthwaite) / Mrs Watson (Sessay), via the school office.

 At the Husthwaite and Sessay Primary Federation we believe a high-quality Mathematics education not only develops fluency but gives opportunities for reasoning and problem solving.
 We aspire for all children to reach the expected level for their year group, providing children with additional high-quality interventions to maintain this, if required.